 We gather information in order to comply with ESFA funding rules and regulations and to tailor our delivery so it is specific and relevant to you.
 Information is supplied to the ESFA in order for them to calculate and provide the correct amount of funding relevant to your Apprenticeship or learning programme, and to monitor the delivery of the training we provide you.

-Limited personal information is provided to Awarding Bodies to allow us to register you with them to undertake any units or qualifications that are required as part of your Apprenticeship or learning programme.
+Limited personal information is provided to Awarding Organisations to allow us to register you with them to undertake any units or qualifications that are required as part of your Apprenticeship or learning programme.
 This information will be reflected on the certificate you will be provided with upon completion.

 Limited personal information is provided to End Point Assessment Organisations in order to register you for the services they provide in relation to the End Point Assessment required to complete an Apprenticeship Standard